MaxVirtualManufacturing/IoT-Project/README.md

-### The physical network layer
+### The physical network layer (klar)

 The wireless protocol that I used in this project is the WiFi protocol and the transport protocol is the HTTP protocol where the data is sent every time a operator initiates a HTTP request crom the webpage.

 The process of this IoT device is that the first thing is that the operator is pressing a button on a screen, this is the client, this then sends a HTTP request to the HTTP server, in this case the rasperry pi pico W. The HTTP server then receives the request, takes action accordinglly, for example lighting a LED light and checking the button statuses, then the HTTP server sends a HTTP respons back to the HTTP client.
 The HTTP cliend receives this respons and shows the respons on the HTTP webpage.

 The data is only sent to the webpage as a command is requested from the operator, for example a request to get pickorder for a certain meal.
 The wireless protocol used in this project is WIFI as the transport protocol is HTTP requests sent using sockets.
 The decition of using WIFI is that first of all the range is not really a problem since the operator will never be further away than 3 meter from the kitchen and also WiFi is not a problem, if I would not have acces to a WiFi, LoRa would have been a better option, or in this case WiFi would not been an option at all.
 Also it is a easy way of giving axcess to everyone that has acess to the WIFI, also since this is setup in my home, there is no security problems when sendiing this using WIFI.
-Also I wanted to avoid extra material, therefore the LoRa would not be the best fit for me.
+Also I wanted to avoid extra material costs and space, therefore the LoRa would not be the best fit for me.
 Also using a LoRa, this puts more limitation on what can be sent, this is avoided using WIFI.
 Another benefit with using WiFi over LoRa is since it is less energy demanding, therefore if not needed, this is not really a option.
 In conclusion, my choise of WiFi over LoRa was based on possibility to send more data and easy access in return of shorter range and lower power consumption.

 When I decided what trasnportation protocol to use, I went for a option that had a big support system and therefore easier to google problem if needed.
 On the other hand if I were to start over I would probably have choosen for example MTQQ instead, this since it is developed for IoT applications.
 Also it has a lower response time than HTTP, especially as the payload increases, the response time for the MTQQ keeps constant while the response time increases if using HTTP.
 Althought this is not a big problem for my application since the data is not frequentlly send but also since the response time is not something that is a issue.

-## missing

-Why did I use HTTP request and not webhook etc

-### Visualisation and user interface
+### Visualisation and user interface (klar)

 The dashboard is build using HTML code.
 The dashboard is very simple, there are as seen several buttons, 3 buttons where different food options are showed.
 There is also one button for informing the system that the operator is done picking ingredients and one button that is informing the microcontrolller that the storage is filled to a certain stocfk level.
 There is also some text under the buttons, this is to include more explination and communication, for example informing the operator about the stock level or that the operator has forgot to pick any/some of the ingredients.
 The last part is a screen, this is connected to a website, before the meal is choosen, this allowes the operator for some entertainment while when the operator has picked the meal, this instead showcases a website with a recipee of the meal.
 The data is sent only to the webpage as the a request from the operator is sent by pressing a button, since everything is self build there are many options, for example the data older than a certain date can be deleted etc. but this is not used in this application since all data collected is important, despite the date of witch it was collected.
 When it comes to storing data, this is done with .csv and .JSON files.
 The .csv and .JSON file, data is sent to them only when it is needed, for example when picking a ingridient, this sends data to the .JSON and .csv files.
 The reasonging why I decided to use .JSON for storage, is because it is a easy way to use dictionary and to change values in this dictionary while a .csv file is used fore providing a list of picked ingredients, this since it provides a very simple way of appending a string to a existing list.

+There is no alerting services included in this device, altought this is one of the future intended steps.
+This to alert the operators when the stock of certain ingredients are low and a restock is required.

-### Finalizing the design
+### Finalizing the design (klar)

 I think that the final result of the project is fine, there is plenty of things that could have been done better, many as have been discussed in this report.
 Althought I think the idea of the project was nice, but also since I plan to keep working with this in the future, it has many ways of testing new things and improvement possibilities, witch is good.

 Some pictures of the hardware, the HMI, the .JSON and .csv file is presented below